Building growth team: 3 rules and 5 must-have roles

 Then, when we began launching the growth team, our CEO Dmitrii Ive and I decided that my place was in it as a team lead.
 I develop in every possible way.
 For example, I took courses to find new approaches to generating demand and exchange best practices with people with similar experiences.

-The main participants of the marketing team growth should work in it full-time.
+The main participants of the marketing teams should work in it full-time.
 In our case, they are:

 The rest of the employees can be “borrowed” from other teams for half a workday.

-The main thing is to borrow specialists of the same specialization for which you want to involve them in the growth team.
-You can invite a designer from another team to design creatives, but you should not ask a project manager for this.
-The project manager will focus on their projects and need to pay more attention to your marketing growth strategy.
+The main thing is to borrow specialists of the same specialization which you want them to fit in the growth hacking team structure.
+You can invite a designer from another department to design creatives, but you should not ask a project executive for this.
+This specialist will focus on their projects and need to pay more attention to your marketing growth strategy.

-We share a designer and analyst with the marketing team, of which the growth team is a part.
+We share a designer and analyst with the marketing department, of which the growth team is a part.

-To launch a product growth team, you need to fill 4 roles:
+To launch a product growth team, you need to fill 4 positions:

 The product manager comes up with which features that can be quickly implemented to bring tangible results in the growth of the key metric.